TheJambo/awesome-testing/README.md

 ### Accessibility & Usability Testing
 - [Colour Blindness Simulator](https://altreus.github.io/colourblind/) - Simulate different types of color blindness.
 - [RatedWithAI](https://ratedwithai.com) - AI-powered website accessibility scanner that checks for ADA and WCAG 2.2 compliance with instant actionable audits.
+- [squirrelscan](https://squirrelscan.com) - Audits websites for accessibility, SEO, performance, and security with 260+ rules and returns exact fixes for your coding agent, from the CLI, cloud, or MCP.
 - [VertaaUX CLI](https://github.com/VertaaUX/cli) - UX, accessibility, and conversion audits from the terminal and CI, with score-based quality gates and PR regression detection.
 - [WAVE](https://wave.webaim.org/) - Suite of evaluation tools that helps authors make their web content more accessible to individuals with disabilities.